glencrossbrunet/sparse_collection/README.md

 { id: 1, value: 5.00, saved_at: <Date: 'Jan 2, 2013'> }
 ```

 When you ensure a new sample, it is only saved if it represents new information.
 If the sparse value has not changed, the sample is not saved.
-This only applies to `left` and `right` sparse samples.
+This only applies to `left` and `right` precedences.

 ```
 sparse_samples = Sample.sparse(:saved_at)